SaerusTierialis/tModLoader_Homepage/index.md

 * Core bonuses will be collapsed into *Attributes* (strength, dexterity, etc.)
 * Multi-classing will be easier and more worthwhile, but you will be limited to one sub-class
 * All classes will receive active abilities that enable new, unique playstyles (not all abilities will be ready for 2.0 release; remaining abilities will be added in later patches)
-* UI improvements should amke out-of-game documentation unneccessary
+* UI improvements should make out-of-game documentation unneccessary
 * Everything is being rebuilt from the ground up with a variety of improvements

 ## Acknowledgement for sprite use